On the Efficiency of Convolutional Neural Networks: Block Fusion: An Optimization for Degenerate Conv2d Layers

 \subsubsection{Waterline Analysis of MBConv}

-Figure \ref{sf:mbconv-waterline} shows the waterline analysis of the MBConv layer-wise and block-fusion kernels across a range of block hyperparameters.
+Figure \ref{sf:mbconv-waterline} shows the waterline analysis of the MBConv single-layer and block-fusion kernels across a range of block hyperparameters.
 As mentioned, these kernels were designed for low-resolution feature maps found in the late stages of a convnet, so we use $16_H \times 16_W$ and $8_H \times 8_W$.
 Late vision blocks also have a relatively large number of channels, so we use $C=128$ and $C=256$.
 We also use bottleneck expansion ratio equal to four.

-The point-wise convolutions are memory bound in the layer-wise kernels with 128 channels and are barely compute bound with 256 channels.
+Point-wise convolution kernels are memory bound with 128 channels and are barely compute bound with 256 channels.
 The grouped convolution layers are also memory bound, as well as the SE layers.

 The block-fusion kernels have very large operational intensity and are strongly compute bound.
-The minimum attainable latency of the block-fusion kernels is about one half to one third that of the layer-wise kernels.
+The minimum attainable latency of the block-fusion kernels is about one half to one third that of layer-by-layer execution.

 \FloatBarrier